GiorgosXou/SCTG/README.md

 This is just a crappy implementation of a nice idea that i had.
 Don't get anything at this alpha version too seriously

 # Outro
-If you use linux you might need to install libnotify too. here's a silly screenshot example, have a look up right:
+If you use linux you might need to install libnotify too. here's a silly screenshot example, have a look up right *(although this specific screenshot doesn't utilize the yolo algorithm there)*:

 <img title="a title" alt="Alt text" src="./sctg_2022-12-06 02:58:31.587667.jpg">